metawallet-web/metawallet-web.github.io/README.md

 integrate eip712-sign-permit

-1. Make permit work
+1. Make matic approve type tokens work  (deploy one to kovan , a third tab)

-2. Make lava transfer work
+2. Deploy a middleman contract that uses mload